hanatos/vkdt/src/pipe/modules/lenswarp/readme.md

 This warps the image in order to correct for lens distortion and / or transverse chromatic aberration.

+This must be placed after demosaic and before crop for correct operation.

 The correction parameters are automatically obtained from:

 * for [DNG](https://helpx.adobe.com/camera-raw/digital-negative.html) files: the `WarpRectilinear` opcode in the `OpcodeList3` tag